aboudard/cordova-grunt/README.md

 cordova-grunt
 =============

+This project aims to make the build process of a cordova-ionic Android project easier.

-# Cordova grunt script to clean and copy images
+# Cordova grunt script to build a Ionic project.

 When you have a cordova project, some folders and image files are :
 - irrelevant
 - not generated

-I just added sass compiling of the ionic app.scss.
+- depending on the UI framework you use

 Icons are only generated with Phonegap Build.

 The reference file structure this script is based on can be found here : https://github.com/phonegap/phonegap-start The script is all about copying icons.
-A clean task was added to remove a scss folder (considering you work with Ionic UI framework).
+A clean task was added to remove a /scss folder (considering you work with Ionic UI framework).

-You mus build your cordova project BEFORE you run the grunt command.
+A clean task was added to remove a /res folder (from phoengap-start) A sass compiling task was added for the ionic app.scss.

+## The grunt command will build the Android application for you.
+Here are the steps :

+- sass compile
+- Android cordova build
+- clean scss and res folders in platform folder
+- copy assets in platform folder

 # Usage